madhank93/learn-k8s-ckad/README.md

 1. Imperative way of creating a configmap

-   1. Creating a ConfigMap from individual key-value pairs
+   a.
+Creating a ConfigMap from individual key-value pairs

    Syntax: